Defence Industrial Strategy (2005)

-The Defence Industrial Strategy (DIS) is a United Kingdom government policy which was published as a white paper on 15 December 2005.
-The purpose of the DIS is stated to be to ensure that the UK Armed Forces are provided with the equipment they require, on time, and at best value for money.
-This is achieved through the maintenance of sovereign capabilities, i.e. the capabilities of UK companies in key defence areas.
+The Defence Industrial Strategy (DIS) was a United Kingdom government policy statement which was published as a white paper on 15 December 2005.
+The purpose of the DIS was stated as ensuring that the UK Armed Forces were provided with the equipment they required, on time, and at best value for money.
+This was to achieved through the maintenance of sovereign capabilities, i.e. the capabilities of UK companies in key defence areas.

-The DIS is structured into three parts.
-Part A outlines the strategy, part B reviews the UK defence industry, and part C describes the implications of the DIS and how it is to be implemented.
+The strategy was structured into three parts: Part A outlined the strategy, Part B reviewed the capabilities of the UK defence industry, and Part C dealt with the implications of the DIS and how it was to be implemented.